wdawson/okta.github.io/_source/_posts/2017-06-15-build-microservices-architecture-spring-boot.md

 A smart team will optimize around this and choose the lesser of two evils; forcing the logic into whichever application they have access to.
 This is an example of [Conway's Law](http://www.melconway.com/Home/Committees_Paper.html) in action.

-{% img blog/microservices-spring-boot/conways-law.png alt:"Conway's Law" width:"560" %}
+{% img blog/microservices-spring-boot/conways-law.png alt:"Conway's Law" width:"560" %}{: .center-image }

 > Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the
 > organization's communication structure.